0xDBFB7/ionprinter/project_description.md

 With a 10 mil dot size over a 1 cm deflection (400 steps), the slide will have to move at around $$1 cm/ 20 milliseconds$$ - around 40,000 mm/min.
 This seems just barely achievable with stepper slides.

-With those same values and a requirement of 5 bytes per point , the software will have to stream points at nearly 100kbps.
-That seems achivable too.
+With those same values and a requirement of 5 bytes per point, the software will have to stream points at nearly 100kbps.
+That seems achievable too.
 Proper curve fitting etc will also reduce that.

 Values I'll probably have to update live:

 - Beam X Y position, focus, astigmatism.
 - Stepper X and Y position.
 -

 RF power, beam current, diffusion pump power, etc will presumably be set before a print.